-16. The Committee recognizes the progress made by the State party in developing antidiscrimination laws at the Federal and regional levels.
-However, it notes that with some exceptions, such as suits in the employment sector and suits against harassment and against large companies, the only remedy available to victims of discrimination based on disability is financial compensation.
-It further notes several reports that, despite strict legal requirements, the mandatory conciliation procedure in civil suits based on the Federal Disability Equality Act is, in fact, often not fully accessible.

-17. The Committee recommends the State party further strengthen its Federal Disability Equality Act by extending the scope of available remedies to injunctive and remedial relief in all areas, render the conciliation procedure under the Act in fact fully accessible, and improve the financial support of organizations of persons with disabilities who have standing in such procedures.
+- 17. The Committee recognizes the progress made by the State party in developing anti-discrimination laws at the federal and Länder levels.
+However, it notes that, with some exceptions, such as lawsuits in the employment sector and lawsuits for harassment and against large companies, the only remedy available to victims of discrimination based on disability is financial compensation.
+It also notes several reports that, despite strict legal requirements, the mandatory conciliation procedure in civil lawsuits, which is based on the Federal Disability Equality Act, is often not fully accessible in practice. - 18.
+The Committee recommends that the State party further strengthen the Federal Disability Equality Act by extending the scope of available remedies to injunctive and remedial relief in all areas, render the conciliation procedure under the Act fully accessible in practice and improve financial support for organizations of persons with disabilities who have standing in such procedures.